Domestic Violence Lawyers in San Francisco

 If you’ve been served with a DVRO request, you have the right to appear at the hearing and present your side of the story.
 To oppose the request, you’ll need to provide evidence that challenges the claims of abuse or shows the allegations are exaggerated, unfounded, or being misused in the context of a divorce or custody dispute.

 Because the legal standard for granting a DVRO is relatively low (preponderance of the evidence), it may not be enough to simply deny the allegations.
-You will want to have clear, organized evidence, such as text messages, emails, witness statements, or other records, that support your account of events.
+You will want to have clear, organized evidence, such as text messages, emails, witness statements, or other documentation that supports your version of events.
+Judges rely heavily on credibility and consistency, so how you present your case matters as much as what you present.

 Evidence in a domestic violence case can include many things: texts, emails, photos, voicemails, witness testimony, police reports, medical records, etc. But it’s not just about having evidence—it’s about how it’s presented.
 Judges focus heavily on credibility and consistency when deciding whose version of events to believe.

 Even strong evidence can fall flat if it’s incomplete, disorganized, or challenged effectively by the other side.
 That’s why legal representation is so important.
-At Bay Area Law Group, we know what courts consider persuasive, how to organize evidence for maximum impact, and how to challenge weak or misleading evidence presented against you.
+At Bay Area Law Group, we know what courts consider persuasive, how to organize evidence for maximum impact, and how to prepare you for testimony.
+Whether you’re pursuing a DVRO or defending against one, we help ensure your side of the story is heard clearly and convincingly.

 Schedule a Confidential Consultation

 When safety and parental rights are on the line, you can’t afford delays or mistakes.
-We help clients file or oppose DVROs, protect their role as parents, and navigate the custody and divorce issues that often run alongside domestic violence cases.
+We help clients file or oppose DVROs, protect their role as parents, and navigate the custody and divorce issues that often arise alongside domestic violence matters.